-We invite you and members of your organization to attend the 2019 Employment Law Forum in one of three different locations to learn about the latest developments in employment, labor, and employee benefits laws.
+We invite you and members of your organization to attend the 2019 Employment Law Forum to learn about the latest developments in employment, labor, and employee benefits laws.

 Embassy Suites-LaVista, Omaha